alferov/generator-angular-gulp-browserify/README.md

-main.js       (the main file read by Browserify, also where the application is defined and bootstrapped) on_run.js     (any functions or logic that need to be executed on app.run) on_config.js  (all route definitions and any logic that need to be executed on app.config) templates.js  (this is created via Gulp by compiling your views, and will not be present beforehand)
+main.js       (the main file read by Browserify, also where the application is defined and bootstrapped) on_run.js     (any functions or logic that need to be executed on app.run) on_config.js  (all route definitions and any logic that need to be executed on app.config) templates.js  (this is created via gulp by compiling your views, and will not be present beforehand)
 ```

 ### Gulpfile features

-- **JSHint:** Gulp is currently configured to run a JSHint task before processing any Javascript files.
+- **JSHint:** gulp is currently configured to run a JSHint task before processing any Javascript files.
 This will show any errors in your code in the console, but will not prevent compilation or minification from occurring.
 - **Browserify:** The main build process run on any Javascript files.
 This processes any of the `require('module')` statements, compiling the files as necessary.
 - **Babelify:** This uses [babelJS](https://babeljs.io/) to provide support for ES6+ features.
 - **Debowerify:** Parses `require()` statements in your code, mapping them to `bower_components` when necessary.
 This allows you to use and include bower components just as you would npm modules.